Data-driven uncertainty quantification for constrained stochastic differential equations and application to solar photovoltaic power forecast data: Application: 2019 daily Uruguay solar photovoltaic power production and forecast data set

-Given the optimal estimates in Tables~\ref{tab:optimal-parameters-beta-inner} and \ref{tab:optimal-parameters-truncated-gaussian-inner}, we employ only the boundary data to minimize the negative log-likelihood (\ref{eq:loglikelihoodV-beta}) concerning $\varepsilon$.
-Thus, the two stages of the first iteration are completed. \\ The iterative procedure repeats until the absolute difference between two consecutive values of $\varepsilon$ becomes smaller than $10^{-3}$.
-Figures~\ref{fig:abserror-beta} and \ref{fig:abserror-trunc} depict the results of the iterative procedure for both data sets and the two proposed surrogate density cases.
+We start with the ad hoc iterative procedure for calibrating the threshold parameter $\varepsilon$, presented in Appendix~\ref{app_varepsilon}.
+The iterative procedure repeats until the absolute difference between two consecutive values of $\varepsilon$ becomes smaller than $10^{-3}$.
+Convergence of the iterative procedure is achieved after at most four iterations for the initial values of $\varepsilon$ (0.002, 0.02, and 0.1) across both data sets and the two proposed surrogate density cases.

-The optimal estimates of the threshold parameter $\varepsilon$ provided by Algorithm~\ref{iterative-process} are the following:
+The calibrated estimates of the threshold parameter $\varepsilon$ provided by Algorithm~\ref{iterative-process} in Appendix~\ref{app_varepsilon} are as follows:

-Given the optimal estimates of the diffusion parameters obtained in the last iteration of Algorithm~\ref{iterative-process}, we visualize the profile negative log-likelihoods of $\varepsilon$ by considering three initial values for $\varepsilon$ for the beta and truncated normal distributions, respectively.